Medications and Continence (for Medical Professionals)

 Medications are known by a number of different names.
 Firstly they may be known by the ‘class’ effect.
 For example antibiotics are medications which act against bacteria which cause infections.
 Secondly they may be known by their specific ‘generic’ name, for example a particular antibiotic used for urinary tract infections is Trimethoprim.
 Finally the drug may have a trade name, which is the particular brand a drug company manufactures, for example a particular brand of Trimethoprim is TMP, made by the drug making company, Pacific.

-DO YOU HAVE ANY
+DO YOU HAVE ANY QUESTIONS?

-Other titles
+Other titles available include:

 § Good Bladder Habits for everyone